CoderLine/mocha-vscode/README.md

 # Mocha VS Code Extension

-This is the Mocha extension for VS Code enabling developers to run and debug tests right within VS Code using the built-in test explorer.
+This a community Mocha extension for VS Code enabling developers to run and debug tests right within VS Code using the built-in test explorer.

 > [!NOTE]
 > This extension is in a fairly early development stage but mostly functional.
 We soon